 View full website, including publications and information about current writing projects, at http://sarahstitzlein.wix.com/portfolio

-I am a Professor of Education and Affiliate Faculty in Philosophy at the University of Cincinnati.
-As a philosopher of education, I explore and clarify key concepts within and purposes of education from the perspective of social and political philosophy.
-Additionally, I work to uncover problems in education and envision better alternatives.
+I am a Professor of Education and Affiliate Professor of Philosophy at the University of Cincinnati.
+I am also President of the John Dewey Society, Co-Editor of the journal, Democracy & Education, and Co-Director of the Center for Hope & Justice Education.
+As a philosopher of education, I use political philosophy to uncover problems in education, analyze educational policy, and envision better alternatives.
 I am especially interested in issues of political agency, educating for democracy, and equity in schools.

-My most recently published book, American Public Education and the Responsibility of Its Citizens: Supporting Democracy in an Age of Accountability (Oxford University Press, 2017), supported by a Spencer Foundation grant, responds to the increasing hostile climate toward public education, especially in the era of school choice and lingering neoliberalism.
+My previous book, American Public Education and the Responsibility of Its Citizens: Supporting Democracy in an Age of Accountability (Oxford University Press, 2017), responds to the increasing hostile climate toward public education, especially in the era of school choice and lingering neoliberalism.
 It argues that citizens should support public schools as a central institution of democracy.
-My previous book,Teaching Dissent: Citizenship Education and Political Activism, investigates the role of political dissent in citizenship education.
-My AESA Critics Choice award-winning 2008 book, Breaking Bad Habits: Transforming Race and Gender in Schools, draws upon American pragmatism and feminist poststructuralism to offer teachers pathways out of persistent hierarchies of race and gender in schools.
-This social justice commitment carries throughout my work which has appeared in many journals, including: Educational Theory, Teachers College Record, Review of Educational Research, Journal of Curriculum Studies, Theory and Research in Education, Journal of Philosophy of Education, and Educational Studies.
-I also serve as co-editor for the journal Democracy & Education and co-direct the Center for Hope and Justice Education.
+My 2014 book,Teaching Dissent: Citizenship Education and Political Activism, investigates the role of political dissent in citizenship education.
+My 2008 book, Breaking Bad Habits: Transforming Race and Gender in Schools, draws upon American pragmatism and feminist poststructuralism to offer teachers pathways out of persistent hierarchies of race and gender in schools.

 I have received the University of New Hampshire Outstanding Professor award and the University of Cincinnati Distinguished Teaching and Golden Apple awards.
 I am also the recipient of the American Association of University Women Postdoctoral Research Fellowship and the National Endowment for the Humanities Teaching Development Fellowship.